BuddyForms/BuddyForms-Members/readme.txt

 5. **Backend Overview** - The backend overview of your existing forms.

 == Changelog ==

+= 1.2.2 =
+* Make sure multiple child forms does work with BuddyPress enabled even if one for is embedded and one is separated but both use the same parent.
+* Added the bp->unfiltered_uri[3] to the create url to support child parent basic functionality so plugins not need to reinvent the wheel.
+* Create a new function to make the rewrite working if ajax is disabled

 = 1.2.1 =
 * Fixed a strange issue.
 The plugin does not have a valid header.
 I fixed it by add more * to the header.